-You will have a minimum 2:2 undergraduate honours degree, or equivalent, in any subject.
-A recent relevant bioscience–based degree is desirable, however students without a bioscience-based degree may be eligible if they can demonstrate a sound underpinning knowledge in the biosciences.
+You will have a minimum 2:2 undergraduate degree in a bioscience subject.
+A recent relevant bioscience–based degree is desirable, however students without a bioscience-based degree may be eligible if they can demonstrate a sound underpinning knowledge in the biosciences

 Months of entry